isabella232/BitHeroesS20/blogp1.md

 ```

 and the corresponding js file(called app.js).
-Inside the app.js file, the `handle(event)`function is called upon form submission, and makes an http post call to your Azure Function with the submitted image in the body.
+Inside the app.js file, the `handle(event)` function is called upon form submission, and it makes an http post call to your Azure Function with the submitted image in the body.
 Make sure you replace the url with your own Function url, and the key with your Function key.

 ```js